dvbern/kibon-exchange-service/README.md

 # Preparing for Production

-The docker/docker-compose.yml file is intended for local development, where quarkus is diractly started through maven.
+The docker/docker-compose.yml file is intended for local development, where quarkus is directly started through maven.

 In production, an nginx-based proxy is set in front of the quarkus application and keycloak.
 `https://my-domain/auth` is proxied to keycloak while `https://my-domain/api/` is proxied to quarkus.

-The proxy docker image can be built by executing `docker-compose -f docker/docker-compose.prod.yml --project-directory docker build`

 At the moment the quarkus application has only been tested in JVM mode.
 To create the docker images for exchange-service and the nginx-proxy run `./mvwn install docker:build`.

-To start a production-like environment, create the certificates for nginx and the quarkus application using `docker/create-certs.sh`.
-See `docker/docker-compse.prod.yml` for the required paths in the volumes directive.
+To start a production-like environment, create the certificates for nginx and the quarkus application using `docker/setup.sh`.
+Update `docker/.env` with host IP address and credentials.
-Update `docker/.env` as desired.
 Finally, run `docker-compose -f docker/docker-compose.prod.yml --project-directory docker up`